 Select the option to import our previously exported ZIP file.

 Now Setup or Remove Skype for Business Server Components

-Now we request an public certificate for the external services from GoDaddy
+Now we request a public certificate for the external services from GoDaddy.

 First thing to check is if the replication between the Front End and Edge Server is running.